THE PHANTOM MENACE

 Natalie Portman is great as the strong Queen Amidala/Padme.
 She’s a great forerunner to Leia.
 These women are strong and will do what is necessary and Portman displays that.
 Her affection for Anakin feels a little strange.
 I get that she’s supposed to be about 16 and he’s supposed to be 9, but it still feels strange.
 Ewan McGregor really gives a terrific performance as young Obi-Wan.
 He’s got a lot of the features down that can lead to Alec Guinness down the line.
 The only other comment I have is that Tatooine must be really hard to live on.

 Fun fact that you might not have known, both Sofia Coppola and Kiera Knightly portray two of the Queen’s handmaidens.

 The score is magnificent, particularly in the scene where the two Jedi fight Sith apprentice Darth Maul.
 Time and time again it evokes the emotion of the scene.
 John Williams seems to outdo himself with every film.

 There’s Yoda and the Jedi Council with Samuel Jackson.
-There’s sweeping views of beautiful planets.
-There’s some great action scenes; a magnificent score, excellent special effects.
+There are sweeping views of beautiful planets.
+There are some great action scenes; a magnificent score, and excellent special effects.
 All of that holds up a film that is a bit uneven at times.
 I’ve grown to appreciate The Phantom Menace for what it is, and I no longer look at it as a bad film.
-Hopefully you can get to that point too.
+Hopefully, you can get to that point too.